Direct YouTube link: https://youtu.be/IzlBgJ32dGA

 The procedures available for shock testing include:

 Depending on the environment to be simulated a Classical Shock or Shock Response Spectrum (SRS) method will be selected.
-Typically performed on a shaker system Classical Pulses include Half Sine, Terminal Saw tooth, Square Wave and Trapezoidal.

 It is also common to use a Shock Response Spectrum (SRS) as the target for a shock test.
 A Shock Response Spectrum (SRS) is a graphical representation of a shock, or any other transient acceleration input, in terms of how multiple Single Degree Of Freedom (SDOF) systems (like a mass on a spring) would respond to the transient input over a defined frequency bandwidth.

-A typical step in the SRS based shock control process is a Shock Response Analysis.
-A wavelet decomposition is performed to produce an equivalent time history input that fits the shaker limits.
+In a shock response analysis, a wavelet decomposition is performed to produce an equivalent time history input that fits the shaker limits.

-3.6 Mixed Modes
+3.6 Combined Modes

 In some cases, the vibration environment is characterized by quasi-periodic excitation from reciprocating or rotating structures and mechanisms (e.g., rotor blades, propellers, pistons, gunfire).
 When this form of excitation predominates, source dwell vibration is appropriate.
 Source dwell is characterized by broadband random vibration, with higher level narrowband random, or sinusoidal vibration superimposed.